stephaneVercouillieBMID/slate/source/index.html.md

 **msisdn**  | The User’s phone number.
 **sdkRelease**  |
 **securityLevel** | The security level used during transaction.
 The returned values could be `SOFT_ONLY`, `SIM_ONLY` or `SIM_AND_SOFT`.
-**bindLevel**  | It tells you if the user account is bound to a SIM card or not, at the time the transaction occurred.
+**bindLevel**  | It tells you if the User account is bound to a SIM card or not, at the time the transaction occurred.
 The returned values could be `SOFT_ONLY`, `SIM_ONLY` or `SIM_AND_SOFT`.
 **mcc**  | The Mobile Country Code.
 The returned value is an Integer (three digits) representing the mobile network country.
 **e-ID Picture** |

 <aside class="notice">The `sub` claim will always be included in the response and this should be verified by you to mitigate against token substitution attacks.
-The `sub` claim in the UserInfo response MUST be verified to exactly match the `sub` Claim in the `id_token`; if they do not match, the UserInfo response values MUST NOT be used.</aside>
+The `sub` claim in the userInfo response MUST be verified to exactly match the `sub` Claim in the `id_token`; if they do not match, the userInfo response values MUST NOT be used.</aside>

 <aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
 In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>

-<aside class="notice">itsme® will ensure that the UserInfo response is signed or encrypted, meaning that the content type will be set to application/jwt.
-If signed the UserInfo response will contain the `iss` and `aud` claims.
+<aside class="notice">itsme® will ensure that the userInfo response is signed or encrypted, meaning that the content type will be set to application/jwt.
+If signed the userInfo response will contain the `iss` and `aud` claims.
 You should validate that the `iss` value matches itsme® issuer identifier and the `aud` value contains the your `client_id`.</aside>

 <aside class="notice">You should authenticate the OpenID Provider either by checking the TLS certificate or by validating the signature of the JWT if provided.</aside>